bensutherland/coregonus_mapcomp/README.md

 - Lake Whitefish (Gagnaire et al. 2013)
 - Northern Pike (Rondeau et al. 2014)

-...if you are interested in additional maps, then keep reading.
+...to obtain additional maps, follow ##collect-raw-input-data[].

+---

 ## Collect Raw Input Data
-### What will we use here?
 In this analysis, we are going to look at the following Coregonus species:
 - Lake Whitefish (_Coregonus clupeaformis_) (see above)
 - European Whitefish (_Coregonus lavaretus albock_) (de Kayne et al. 2018)
 - Cisco (_Coregonus artedi_) (Blumstein et al. in prep)

-The analysis will also use the following species (one per genus), using previous data from:
+The following species will also be used, from previous analyses, using one representative species per genus:
 - Northern Pike (see above)
 - Atlantic Salmon (see above)
 - Brook Charr (see above)